Arech/nntl/README.md

 ### The Pros
 * pretty fast x64 vectorized multithreaded header only C++14 implementation, that allows to build almost any kind of feedforward neural network architecture.
+* provides a way to define a network architecture using UML class diagramm and convert it directly to C++ code.
 * single (float) and double precision floating point data types are supported.
 * modular low coupled architecture that is (I think) easy to understand, maintain and use.
 Replace / update / derive any module you need, like:
   * math subsystem